minaph/P2H4K/readme.md

 ## Windows

-If your computer is based on Windows and pdf2htmlEX is installed on windows subsystem for linux 2, no modification is needed.
+If your computer is based on Windows and pdf2htmlEX is installed on Windows subsystem for Linux 2, no modification is needed.

 Run